TheAcharya/MarkerData-Website/docs/faq.md

 Indeed, there are distinctions between the methodologies employed by **Marker Data** and **FCPXImageExporter** in addressing analogous challenges. **FCPXImageExporter** singularly focuses on the extraction of static images from source clips delineated by markers.
 This process, however, intentionally overlooks any post-effects and titles applied at both the timeline and individual clip levels.

 In contrast, **Marker Data** adopts a comprehensive strategy by harnessing the output of the rendered timeline, alongside its associated FCPXML, to generate thumbnails encompassing both stills and GIFs.
-Additionally, the utilisation of a `.json` format contributes to the creation of an all-encompassing data set.
+Additionally, the utilisation of a `.json` format contributes to the creation of an all-encompassing Data set.

 Comparison matrix between **Marker Data** and **FCPXImageExporter.**